persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - Each analysis item is associated with a window with a table of parameters (optional), a progress bar and a button 'Run' and a disabled button 'Stop'

-- Check all the analyses wizards -> Right click on each item and choose Modify :
+- Check all the analyses wizards -> Right click on each item and choose Modify:

-  - Monte Carlo : mcAnalysis item
+  - Monte Carlo: mcAnalysis item

-    - First page check the values :
+    - First page check the values:

       .. image:: /developer_manual/validation/fieldMonteCarlo_Wizard.png
           :align: center

-      - selected output : z
+      - selected output: z
-      - max time : 16m40s
+      - max time: 16m40s
-      - max calls : 10
+      - max calls: 10
-      - block size : 5
+      - block size: 5
-      - Karhunen-Loeve threshold : 2e-5
+      - Karhunen-Loeve threshold: 2e-5
-      - seed : 2
+      - seed: 2

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/fieldMonteCarlo_result.png
           :align: center

-      - left side : 1 variable in the list view
+      - left side: 1 variable in the list view
-      - right side, tabs : Result - Input - Decomposition - Correlation - Parameters - Model
+      - right side, tabs: Result - Input - Decomposition - Correlation - Parameters - Model
-      - Result tab, tabs : Trajectories - Mean trajectory - Functional bag chart - Bag chart - Table
+      - Result tab, tabs: Trajectories - Mean trajectory - Functional bag chart - Bag chart - Table
-      - Input tab, tabs : Table - Plot matrix
+      - Input tab, tabs: Table - Plot matrix
-      - Decomposition tab, tabs : Modes - Eigenvalues - ξi
+      - Decomposition tab, tabs: Modes - Eigenvalues - ξi
-      - ξi tab, tabs : PDF - Plot matrix
+      - ξi tab, tabs: PDF - Plot matrix
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
-      - check the tabs (Trajectories - Functional bag chart - Bag chart - Table) are linked : do several selections in a tab and check the selection is the same in the others tabs
+      - check the tabs (Trajectories - Functional bag chart - Bag chart - Table) are linked: do several selections in a tab and check the selection is the same in the others tabs

     - right-click on analysis item, "Extract data at nodes", select only t0, it must create a new data model with the selected data

-  - Evaluation : item evaluation
+  - Evaluation: item evaluation

     .. image:: /developer_manual/validation/fieldEvaluation_Wizard.png
         :align: center

-    - selected outputs : z, z2
+    - selected outputs: z, z2
-    - check the values : [100, 55, 80, 16]
+    - check the values: [100, 55, 80, 16]

     - click on the Finish button